hero-654791312-sized

 blog-inline-12893-HARstructures-f200x600

 Building 3D nanostructures poses holistic challenges to almost all semiconductor processes, including etch, deposition, implant, and cleans.
 The combination of finer features and high aspect ratios makes surface reactions a dominating factor because of an increase in surface-area-to-volume ratio.
-The unconventional diffusion behaviors of chemical species in these complex 3D nanostructures further complicates the chemical reactions.
+The unconventional physical and chemical behaviors of chemical species in these complex 3D nanostructures further complicates the chemical reactions.
 This has had an enormous impact on process chemistries and gases used, as formulations must now be tuned at the molecular level to achieve desired performance results.

 For example, etch chemistries must be carefully formulated and processes timed to avoid redepositing silicon back onto the nanostructure which can form defects.
 The same goes for cleans formulations to effectively remove post-etch residue without corroding exposed metal surfaces and corresponding liner, barrier, or etch stop layers.